US CHESS

 • โ—ป During casual play, friendly conversation is fine.
 During the tournament, do not discuss any games in progress โ€” including your own โ€” with anyone.

-• โ—ป When the game ends, shake hands (or fist bump โ€” we're not fussy).
+• โ—ป When the game ends, shake hands (or fist bump ).
 Be gracious in both victory and defeat.
+Every loss is a learning experience

 This is a highlights overview, not a comprehensive rulebook.
 The official US Chess rulebook is available at uschess.org.
 When in doubt at club, ask โ€” we're happy to clarify any rule.